 In an HE BSS, the use of RTS/CTS can be TXOP duration-based or PSDU length-based.
 An HE AP can configure a non-AP HE STA to use the TXOP duration-based RTS/CTS exchanges to help mitigate interference in dense environments.

-An HE AP may set the TXOP Duration RTS Threshold subfield of HE Operation element it transmits to a value between 1 and 1022 to enable TXOP duration-based RTS/CTS exchanges of its associated STAs.
+An HE AP may set the TXOP Duration RTS Threshold subfield of the HE Operation Parameters field of the(#22000) HE Operation element it transmits to a value between 1 and 1022 to enable TXOP duration-based RTS/CTS exchanges of its associated STAs.
 The AP may set the TXOP Duration RTS Threshold field to 1023 to disable TXOP duration-based RTS/CTS exchanges of its associated STAs.
 The AP may in Beacon and Probe Response frames set the TXOP Duration RTS Threshold field to 0 to make no changes to TXOP duration-based RTS/CTS exchanges of its associated STAs.

-If the TXOP Duration RTS Threshold subfield in the most recently received HE Operation element sent by the AP to which a non-AP HE STA is associated is equal to a nonzero value, then the non-AP HE STA shall set dot11TXOPDurationRTSThreshold to the value of the TXOP Duration RTS Threshold subfield.
+If the TXOP Duration RTS Threshold subfield of the HE Operation Parameters field(#22001) in the most recently received HE Operation element sent by the AP to which a non-AP HE STA is associated is equal to a nonzero value, then the non-AP HE STA shall set dot11TXOPDurationRTSThreshold to the value of the TXOP Duration RTS Threshold subfield.
 Otherwise, the non-AP HE STA shall not update dot11TXOPDurationRTSThreshold.

 TGax editor: Change 10.3.1 General as follows: (Track change on)